LouisHurschler/schweizer_jugend_forscht/README.md

 allow_anonymous true
 persistence true
 ```
-This enables the broker to listen to any IP address and accept anonymous requests, which makes it less secure but reduces possible errors.
+This enables the broker to listen to any IP address and accept anonymous requests, which makes it less secure but reduces possible sources of errors.
 This should only be done because the data here is not sensitive and this is a test project.

 Ensure that the devices can connect to this broker.
 To achieve this, they must be on a shared IP space, such as an open network.
 In environments like HSLU's network, devices might not have access to other devices IP spaces.

 To overcome this, I created a private network using **dnsmasq** as a DNS server and **hostapd** to turn my laptop’s WLAN card into an access point.
 This setup allowed external devices to connect (similar to a hotspot but self-managed).

 Additionally, I enabled port forwarding from this private network to HSLU's LAN network to provide internet access.
 This allowed other devices to connect to my laptop for both broker communication and internet access.